 Waiting for our flight to take off, I could hear the whisper of conversations amongst the other passengers, the occasional cough, babies crying, flight attendants completing their final checks… and then there’s me, head resting on Luca’s shoulder thinking all I want to do is sleep.
 I always sleep on flights, I’m definitely not that chatty person talking to the stranger next to me about where I’m from or where I’ve just been.
 I’m usually always on ridiculously early morning flights, and I’m definitely not a morning person.
 So I closed my eyes knowing that in about two hours’ time, I’d be waking up in Cyprus.

-Adonis Baths located in Kili Paphos, is one of the most beautiful areas in Cyprus.
-The drive to the baths however, is not one to be taken lightly.
-We made it there and back in our Ford Fiesta rental car, although there were times when we definitely thought twice about turning back.
+Adonis Baths A split level waterfall cascading down into aqua blue water, with beautiful flowers and foliage everywhere you turn.
+Knowing that the baths can become quite crowded, we arrived early morning and were lucky enough to have it to ourselves.
+As Luca swam, I relaxed on a lounge chair soaking up the sun and listening to the sounds of nature, it was perfect.
+The drive to the baths can be quite challenging, so you need to be prepared.
+We made it there and back in our Ford Fiesta rental car, although there were times when we definitely thought about turning back.
 A dirt road full of pot holes, rocks and unfenced cliff drops, I’d recommend a 4X4 for this kind of drive.

 No trip to Cyprus is complete without enjoying the local cuisine.
-Taking flavours from signature Greek and Turkish dishes, the food here will leave you wanting more.
-We had the most amazing kebabs, freshly baked bread, hummus and tzatziki at a cute little place in Peyia.
-So delicious!
-The home grown ingredients used in Greek cooking and the passion that goes into making a meal is incredible.
-It’s quickly become one of my favourite cuisines.
+Taking flavours from signature Greek and Turkish dishes, the home grown ingredients and the passion that goes into making a meal is incredible.
+After indulging in freshly baked bread, hummus and tzatziki at a cute little place in Peyia, it’s quickly become one of my favourite cuisines.